shawnlin0201/Justa.js/readme.md

-# Justa.js
+<h1 align="center">Justa.js</h1>

-Justa.js is just a JavaScript Library, collected some Fun function that are boring, for work, and suddenly thought of.
-The purpose is to improve my JavaScript skill, and share them with everyone to discuss and how to write better.
+<p align="center">Justa.js is just a JavaScript Library, collected some Fun function that are boring, for work, and suddenly thought of.
+The purpose is to improve my JavaScript skill, and share them with everyone to discuss and how to write better.</p>

 |Service|Status|Description|
 |---|---|---|